Understanding the Massachusetts Personal Injury Lawsuit Statute of Limitations

 Whether you’re involved in a car accident or experience another type of personal injury, the weeks, months, and even years following the original incident can be busy.
 You may be working to heal and dealing with medical treatments and expenses.
 It’s common for individuals and those in their households to need to acclimate to a new normal in the wake of a major injury.

 However, none of that stops time from passing, and it’s important to realize that you have a limited time to file a personal injury lawsuit.
+Contact us and get help with your personal injury claim today!

 How Long Do You Have to File a Personal Injury Lawsuit in Massachusetts?